Prices from £24.99

 Do not use Rozex if you are allergic to metronidazole or any of the ingredients listed in the patient information leaflet enclosed with your medicine.

 If you experience the signs of an allergic reaction after using Rozex, stop using the medicine and inform your doctor.
 For severe allergic reactions, such as suspected anaphylaxis, seek emergency medical attention by going straight to your nearest Accident and Emergency department.
-Remember to take the packaging and any remaining medicine with you so that doctors treating you know exactly what you have taken.
+Remember to take the packaging and any remaining medication with you, so that the doctors treating you know exactly what you have taken.

 Signs of an allergic reaction may include: